Supporting Faculty advance CUE's mission and interdisciplinary programming through their teaching and research in many other departments and programs.

 Dr. Gregory Lee teaches Theologies of Transformation alongside other courses in theology, history, and ethics.
 His current research focuses on Augustine’s understanding of the church and the church’s relation to the world.
 Dr. Lee lives in the Lawndale neighborhood of Chicago, where he and his wife are active members of Lawndale Christian Community Church.

-Courses Dr. Brian Miller teaches include Urban Sociology, American Suburbanization, The Suburban Church, Statistics, and Research Methods.
-He has published research on the Cabrini-Green Housing Project in Chicago, McMansions, suburban growth and development in Naperville, West Chicago, and Wheaton, and immigrants in the suburbs.
+Courses Dr. Brian Miller teaches include Urban Sociology, American Suburbanization, The Suburban Church, First Year Seminar: The Suburban Good Life, Statistics, and Research Methods.
+He has published research on the Cabrini-Green Homes in Chicago, McMansions, suburban growth and development (particularly in Naperville, West Chicago, and Wheaton), religious buildings, depictions of suburbs on television, and religion in the suburbs.

 Matthew Milliner is a graduate of Wheaton College (’98).
 After working in North Philadelphia public schools and in Urban ministry in Chester, PA, he earned an M.Div. from Princeton Theological Seminary, and an M.A. & Ph.D.
 In art history from Princeton University.
 He has taught at Wheaton College since 2011, where his courses use the city of Chicago as a living textbook of the history of architecture.